devpao26/monitor-expenses/README.md

 Link to app: https://expense-tracker-react-ts-app.netlify.app

 ## Motivation Behind Project
-As a university student it is very important to be able to keep track of where I am spending my money.
-Many of the expense tracking websites and apps either lack functionality or in design.
 I decided to create an expense tracking app that has both the functionality and the design.
 This project was also a great chance for me to learn the Mantine UI library.